btschwartz12/btschwartz12.github.io/docs/aclara/90d6ea9e1bd5c94481d610b35a0a8b903ca049a1/MNCT_userguide.md

 ## Setup

 For the application to be run properly, the location of the executable **must** have the structure below.
 Note that the `hidden_data/` folder is optional, and if it is not included it will be generated at runtime.

-(It's a lot faster if you do include it)
+If you are curious about the contents of the `hidden_data/` folder, basically it holds a runtime log and a cache of all the reading types.
+The cache is used to speed up the process of getting the reading types, and the log is used to record any errors that occur.

 ```
 ├── Meter NIC Reading Selector.exe
 └── config/
     ├── config.json
     └── hidden_data/ (OPTIONAL)
-        ├── ReadingsMap-xxxxxxxx.json (OPTIONAL)
+        ├── READING-TYPE-CACHE-xxxxxxxx.json (OPTIONAL)
         └── log.txt (OPTIONAL)
 ```